-Internship activities.
-During the internship experience, students must demonstrate the Profession-Wide Competencies as described in the APA Standards of Accreditation to begin effective practice as psychologists.
-Additionally, consistent with requirements of NASP, interns must also demonstrate effective school psychology service delivery evidenced by direct, measurable, positive impact on children, families, schools, and other consumers.
-This impact is demonstrated via the required Professional Practice Case Study completed by the student during internship (see information below).
+-Effective school psychology service delivery evidenced by direct, measurable, positive impact on children, families, schools, and other consumers.
+This impact is demonstrated via the two required Professional Practice Case Studies completed by the student during internship (see information below).

-As such, your internship site must provide a variety of opportunities such that you are able to develop the beginning level competencies expected of a School Psychologist and as outlined in the School Psychology Internship Evaluation Form (see Appendix M).
+As such, your internship site must provide a variety of opportunities such that you are able to develop the beginning level competencies expected of a School Psychologist and as outlined in the School Psychology Internship Evaluation Form (see Appendix Q).
 In brief, a student's plan of internship activities should meet the following standards:

 - a) Provide for training in a range of psychological service activities.
-Specifically, the intern should spend at least 10% and no more than 50% in each of these activities: assessment, direct psychological intervention, and consultation. - b) Provide for training in services to children and youth of various ages, cultural backgrounds, and various presenting problems.
-Services to children and youth with disabilities should incorporate children having various handicapping conditions. - c) Involve the intern in all major professional functions provided by psychologists employed at that site. - d) Incorporate scheduled and unscheduled opportunities to interact with other professionals in at the site. - e) Assign at least 25% of the intern's time to direct client contact. - f) Provide the intern with opportunities to engage in regularly scheduled training activities with other interns and professionals, including didactic seminars, inservice programs, grand rounds, attendance at professional conventions, and meetings with other professionals. - g) Assign at least two hours per week to scheduled individual supervision with a licensed psychologists and at least two other hours of supervision per week (individual or group) with a mental health professional appropriately credentialled for the site.
+Specifically, the intern should spend at least 10% and no more than 50% in each of these activities: assessment, direct psychological intervention, and consultation. - b) Provide for training in services to children and youth of various ages, ethnicity, and various presenting problems.
+Services to children and youth with disabilities should incorporate children having various handicapping conditions.

+c) Involve the intern in all major professional functions provided by psychologists employed at that site.

+d) Incorporate scheduled and unscheduled opportunities to interact with other professionals in at the site.

+- e) Assign at least 25% of the intern's time to direct client contact. - f) Assign at least 5% of the intern's time to scheduled training activities including seminars, inservice programs, observation of other units, attendance at professional conventions, and meetings with other professionals. - g) Assign at least 5% of the intern's time or two hours per week, whichever is greater, to supervision.

 Written Internship Plan.
-Interns at non-APPIC sites must develop a written plan for the internship to be approved within the first two weeks of the internship placement.
+A written plan for the internship must be approved within the first two weeks of the internship placement.
 In their plan, students are expected to describe a role that fits both the program requirements and the particular internship site.
 While writing this plan is primarily the student's responsibility, the final plan must be reviewed and approved by both the Site Supervisor and the University Supervisor.
-The Internship Plan template included in Appendix L should be used to develop the internship plan.
+The Internship Plan template included in Appendix P should be used to develop the internship plan.